 Do you find yourself struggling with chronic headaches?
 Perhaps you frequently experience discomfort or pain in your teeth, face, neck or head in general?
-It is likely that you suffer from TMJ or TMD.
+It is possible that you suffer from TMD.

-Each temporomandibular joint is a ball and socket, with a disk between them.
-This disc is important as it cushions against the pressure that comes from opening the jaw, or making any type of movement with the jaw.
+Each temporomandibular joint is a ball and socket joint, with a disk between them.
+This disc is important - as it cushions against the pressure that comes from opening the jaw, or making any type of movement with the jaw.

-Any concern that interferes with the successful function of the TMJ could result in an uncomfortable TMJ disorder.
-These disorders are fairly common.
+Any concern that interferes with the successful function of the TMJ could result in an uncomfortable disorder, or TMD, and these disorders are fairly common.

 Characterizations of TMD

 Many TMD cases are the result of stress.
 We all carry our stress in our own way.
 For some, the anxiety and increased stress can manifest in the TMJ.
-This can contribute to increased tension in the TMJ, which can then in turn lead to teeth grinding or jaw clenching.
+This can contribute to increased tension, which can then in turn lead to teeth grinding or jaw clenching.
 Bruxism can be potentially serious as it can result in damage to the teeth.

 Some of the other factors that can be responsible for TMD may include misalignment in the bite, teeth being impacted, an injury, poor posture and even arthritis.